squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 .. example::

-   Equality is defined in Squirrel as a polymorphic abstract function:
+   Equality is defined in Squirrel as an axiomatized polymorphic abstract function:

    .. squirreldoc::
       abstract (=) ['a] : 'a -> 'a -> bool
-..
-  Adrien: I removed the sentence below, which seemed too specific and not clear enough.

-  When declaring :term:`axioms <axiom>` over such function symbols can easily lead to contradictions, as for instance one may assume that all types contain a single element, or are infinite, ....

 Operators
 ---------